cookiemonster/wildcarded-citrix-2020/README.md

 This is the list of exposed wildcard certificates.
 At this moment, we can't share the full data set because not all vulnerable servers are successfully patched and secured yet.

 * [Exposed (13,869) wildcard certificates: Short list](https://github.com/cookiemonster/wildcarded-citrix-2020/blob/master/exposed_wildcards.txt) - ***not complete***

+If you have a question about this list, the source of the data or you would like to receive more details about your certificate or server which was detected in our scans you can contact cert[at]divd[dot]nl.